 Another indication that the CrashPlan app is running the file verification scan - not backing up files - is an effective rate that is significantly higher than the sent rate.

 - Compare the effective rate and the sent rate.
 Look for a line like this (sent and effective rates are shown in bold for this example):

 I 02/09/14 12:45PM [Default] Stopped backup to CrashPlan PRO Online in 15 minutes: 439 files (558.10MB) backed up, 24.50MB encrypted and sent @ 86.2Kbps (Effective rate: 6.1Mbps)

 In this case, the effective rate is 6.1 Mbps while the sent rate is only 86.2 Kbps.
 You may notice discrepancies that are even larger than this.

-When the file verification scan is running, the effective rate is much higher than the sent rate because it takes into account CrashPlan's de-duplication of the data that's already been sent.
-When CrashPlan comes to a file in its to-do list that's already backed up, it adds the size of the file to the amount of data it's completed during that backup.
+When the file verification scan is running, the effective rate is much higher than the sent rate because it takes into account the de-duplication of the data that's already been sent.
+When the CrashPlan app comes to a file in the to-do list that's already backed up, it adds the size of the file to the amount of data its completed during that backup.
 It does this even though it didn't actually send anything.

 Option 4: Review your logs

 Using the backup_files.log file, you can definitively identify whether or not a file is backing up for the first time.
-The first two numbers summarize CrashPlan's analysis of the file:
+The first two numbers summarize the CrashPlan app's analysis of the file:

 - First number identifies new data blocks that need to be backed up